amices/shinymice/2.ResearchReport/1.SimulationStudy/README.md

 - `Results` | Archive of the results and/or R environment created by running `1.Execute.R`.

-- `Writeup` | Research report about the simulation study (e.g., R Markdown, PDF, literature, figures)
+- `Writeup` | Research report about the simulation study (e.g., R Markdown, PDF, literature, figures).

 Note: *The ShinyMICE project will **not** be complete before June 2020.
 There will be errors.
 You have been warned.*